changbowen/Ken-Burns-Slideshow/README.md

 ## Updates
 - 2016-01-08
   - Fixed animation not being displayed correctly when last few dates share the same month value.
+  - Fixed animation not being displayed correctly when vertical lock is on.
 - 2016-01-06
   - Now mouse cursor will be hidden while slideshow is playing.
 - 2015-12-08